tonnykib/localGPT/README.md

 8. Navigate to the `/LOCALGPT/localGPTUI` directory.

-9. Run the command `python localGPTUI.py`.
+9. Run the command `python3 localGPTUI.py`.

 10. Open up a web browser and go the address `http://localhost:5111/`.